 - has a passport which has been endorsed to show that they have the right of abode in the United Kingdom.

 If you have a property in the United Kingdom you should apply to the local authority for that address.
-If you do not have a United Kingdom property you should apply to the local authority where your preferred school is situated.
-You must apply by the deadline and provide information about where you are living and when you intend to return.
+If you do not have a United Kingdom property and wish to apply to Surrey, you need to provide evidence of a planned return/arrival to the United Kingdom in time for the start of the academic year and evidence of an established residential link in Surrey that indicates your child will be living in Surrey when they are due to start school.
+You must apply by the deadline of 15 January 2019.
 We will initially consider the application based on your child's address abroad and any subsequent change will be considered in line with our change of address policy.
 See our advice above about changes of address.